Destinations

 The local economy relies on a workforce with high level skills and skills in STEM subjects (science, technology, engineering and mathematics).

 The chart above shows the percentage of qualifications completed by adult learners that were in STEM related subjects.
-In 2022/23, 49% of our adults followed STEM programmes of study, an increase of 13% drop compared to the previous year.
+In 2023/24, 44% of our adults followed STEM programmes of study, slightly down on the previous year but the second highest over a five-year trend.

 Course Search: